toddm-ClaybookAdvisors/layercake-method/AUTHOR_NOTES.md

 *note 6*
 It took me way too long to come up to speed with the process.
 I need to figure out a way speed up coming back after a few days, weeks.
 One thing that was a pain was finding the correct chat.
 I guess I could delete the old ones...
 Also just tried to create a patch and 4o is shit at creating patch files.
 I'll see what happens under 4.1

+*note 7*
+switching to 4.1 is interesting.
+The code is wayyyyy better, but the ability to follow instructions is pretty bad.
+It made unasked for improvements, but they were cool.
+Getting it to follow my output formats was difficult.